 Since the 1960s, as a result of Vatican Council II, the role of the laity in the church has been greatly emphasized.
 In line with this concept, the Diocese of St. Petersburg requests that each school have an Advisory Commission.
 St. Cecelia Catholic School Advisory Commission is a visionary and advisory body, charged with fiscal responsibility for the school.
-In discharging its responsibility, the School Commission must comply with policies established by the Diocese of St. Petersburg.
-The School Commission operates under a constitution which has been approved by the Diocese.
-A copy of this constitution is available for your inspection upon request.
-You are also asked to provide assistance to the School Commission through such activities as the Home and School Association and its projects and other school related activities.
-School Commission meetings are open and the dates appear on the calendar; you are welcome to attend.
-During the 1989-90 school year and again in 2009, the St. Cecelia School Board was chosen as one of the outstanding Catholic Boards of Education in the United States.
-The National Catholic Education Association made the selection.
+In discharging its responsibility, SAC must comply with policies established by the Diocese of St. Petersburg.
+The SAC operates under a constitution which has been approved by the Diocese.
+A copy of this constitution is available for inspection upon request.
+SCS families are expected to provide assistance to SAC through such activities as the Home and School Association projects and other school related activities.
+SAC meetings are open and the dates are posted on the school calendar; you are welcome to attend.

-SAC Members 2019-2020
+SAC Members 2022-2023

+Mrs. Kate Hyc - St. Brendan

-Mr. Joe DeRing - St. Cecelia, Chairperson
+Mr. Pete Pergola - St. Cecelia

-Ms. Sarah Hodges - At Large
+Mrs. Christina Flynn - St. Cecelia

+Mrs. Michele Swiderek - St. Cecelia

+Mrs. Brandy Peckham - St. Cecelia

-Mr. Frank Bonsack - St. Cecelia
+Mrs. Elizabeth Boyle - St. Cecelia

 Mrs. Tara White - St. Cecelia

-Mr. Bill Dalhoff - St. Cecelia

-Mr. Ken Crotty - St. Cecelia
+Mrs. Carrie Layne - St. Cecelia

-Mr. Nathan Freeby - St. Catherine

-Mrs. Bridget Keenan - St. Catherine
+Mrs. Melissa Pineda - St. Catherine

-Mrs. Ana Forister - St. Brendan

 Mr. Mike Bishop - Light of Christ

 Mrs. Denise Klein - At Large

-Mrs. Blythe Epperson - Past Home & School President

-Mrs. Karen Crotty - Home & School President

-Msgr.
-Robert Morris - St. Cecelia, Pastor in Charge

-Ms. Valerie Wostbrock - Principal

-Mrs. Elizabeth Agresta - Assistant Principal

-Mrs. Maryanne Del Monte - Development Director
+Father Tim Sherwood - St. Cecelia School, Pastor in Charge Ms. Valerie Wostbrock - Principal Mrs. Gerda Letizia - Assistant Principal Mrs. Maryanne Del Monte - Development Director

+Mrs. Lauren Jursik - H & S President Mrs. Michelle Towns - Past H & S President